-- (1) Investments consist of interest-bearing deposits, federal funds sold, securities purchased under agreements to resell, loans to other FHLBanks and securities classified as held-to-maturity, available-for-sale, and trading. - The Bank is jointly and severally liable with the other FHLBanks for the payment of principal and interest on the consolidated obligations of all of the FHLBanks.
-At March 31, 2020, December 31, 2019, September 30, 2019, June 30, 2019 and March 31, 2019, the outstanding consolidated obligations (at par value) of all of the FHLBanks totaled approximately \$1.175 trillion, \$1.026 trillion, \$1.010 trillion, \$1.048 trillion and \$1.011 trillion, respectively.
-As of those dates, the Bank's outstanding consolidated obligations (at par value) were \$78 billion, \$70 billion, \$68 billion, \$69 billion and \$64 billion, respectively. - (3) Mandatorily redeemable capital stock represents capital stock that is classified as a liability under accounting principles generally accepted in the United States of America.
+- Investments consist of interest-bearing deposits, federal funds sold, securities purchased under agreements to resell, loans to other FHLBanks and securities classified as held-to-maturity, available-for-sale and trading. - The Bank is jointly and severally liable with the other FHLBanks for the payment of principal and interest on the consolidated obligations of all of the FHLBanks.
+At June 30, 2020, March 31, 2020, December 31, 2019, September 30, 2019 and June 30, 2019, the outstanding consolidated obligations (at par value) of all of the FHLBanks totaled approximately \$0.916 trillion, \$1.175 trillion, \$1.026 trillion, \$1.010 trillion and \$1.048 trillion, respectively.
+As of those dates, the Bank's outstanding consolidated obligations (at par value) were \$69 billion, \$78 billion, \$70 billion, \$68 billion and \$69 billion, respectively. - (3) Mandatorily redeemable capital stock represents capital stock that is classified as a liability under accounting principles generally accepted in the United States of America.
 Dividends on mandatorily redeemable capital stock are recorded as interest expense and excluded from dividends paid.
-Dividends paid on mandatorily redeemable capital stock totaled \$39 thousand, \$46 thousand, \$54 thousand, \$51 thousand and \$50 thousand for the quarters ended March 31, 2020, December 31, 2019, September 30, 2019, June 30, 2019 and March 31, 2019, respectively. - (4) In accordance with ASU 2017-12, "Targeted Improvements to Accounting for Hedging Activities" ("ASU 2017-12"), changes in the fair value of a derivative in a qualifying fair value hedge along with changes in the fair value of the hedged asset or liability attributable to the hedged risk (the net amount of which is referred to as fair value hedge ineffectiveness) are recorded in net interest income.
-Prior to the adoption of ASU 2017-12, these amounts were recorded in other income (loss).
-Fair value hedge ineffectiveness increased (reduced) net interest income by \$(36.9) million, \$13.3 million, \$(6.3) million, \$(15.6) million and \$(9.3) million for the quarters ended March 31, 2020, December 31, 2019, September 30, 2019, June 30, 2019 and March 31, 2019, respectively.
-For additional discussion, see the section entitled "Results of Operations" beginning on page 57 of this report. - (5) Net interest margin is net interest income as a percentage of average earning assets. - Net interest spread is the difference between the yield on interest-earning assets and the cost of interest-bearing liabilities. - (7) Return on average capital stock is derived by dividing net income by average capital stock balances excluding mandatorily redeemable capital stock. - (8) The regulatory capital ratio is computed by dividing regulatory capital (the sum of capital stock putable, mandatorily redeemable capital stock and retained earnings) by total assets at each quarter-end. - (9) Dividend payout ratio is computed by dividing dividends paid by net income for each quarter.
+Dividends paid on mandatorily redeemable capital stock totaled \$30 thousand, \$39 thousand, \$46 thousand, \$54 thousand and \$51 thousand for the quarters ended June 30, 2020, March 31, 2020, December 31, 2019, September 30, 2019 and June 30, 2019, respectively. - (4) In accordance with ASU 2017-12, "Targeted Improvements to Accounting for Hedging Activities" ("ASU 2017-12"), changes in the fair value of a derivative in a qualifying fair value hedge along with changes in the fair value of the hedged asset or liability attributable to the hedged risk (the net amount of which is referred to as fair value hedge ineffectiveness) are recorded in net interest income.
+Fair value hedge ineffectiveness increased (reduced) net interest income by \$9.4 million, \$(36.9) million, \$13.3 million, \$(6.3) million and \$(15.6) million for the quarters ended June 30, 2020, March 31, 2020, December 31, 2019, September 30, 2019 and June 30, 2019, respectively.
+For additional discussion, see the section entitled "Results of Operations" beginning on page 63 of this report. - (5) Net interest margin is net interest income as a percentage of average earning assets. - Net interest spread is the difference between the yield on interest-earning assets and the cost of interest-bearing liabilities. - (7) Return on average capital stock is derived by dividing net income by average capital stock balances excluding mandatorily redeemable capital stock. - (8) The regulatory capital ratio is computed by dividing regulatory capital (the sum of capital stock putable, mandatorily redeemable capital stock and retained earnings) by total assets at each quarter-end. - (9) Dividend payout ratio is computed by dividing dividends paid by net income for each quarter.